dybran/Containerizing-Microservices-Project/Containerizing-microservices-project.md

 `$ docker compose down`

-Whenever make changes to the codes, we pull the updated code from github
+Whenever developers make changes to the codes, we pull the updated code from github.
+This can also be automated using a CI/CD pipeline.

 `$ git pull`